MaxMillion/scrollable/README.md

 element._scrollLeft(20); // set X offset
 ```

-Using the regular scrollTop/scrollLeft attributes will only work on newer mobile OS's.
+Using the regular scrollTop/scrollLeft attributes will only work on newer mobile OS's. (iOS 5+ & Android 4+)

 ### Manipulating scrollable region